YuriHolubeu/yuriholubeu.github.io/content/_index.md

         <p style="line-height: 1;"><font size="3">
-        I had several research projects, which didn't lead to the creation of articles, but I understood many methods and collected them in the notes below.
-Maybe I will return to some of these projects one day.
+        I had several research projects, which didn't lead to the creation of articles, but I understood many methods and from time to time I think about some models again.
         </font></p>